A Matter of Trust

 As far as robotic surgeons go, I have even less trust in the first few generations of these devices.
 I’m not saying that I don’t think autonomous surgical robots are inevitable, and will be needed to reduce costs and increase availability of surgical procedures in rural and battlefield environments.
 I’m saying that I don’t want the robot operating on me.
 I don’t trust the technology — not yet.
 Perhaps it’s because I know too much about the variables involved in a typical surgery — no two patients are anatomically identical or respond to medicines in exactly the same way, for example.

-The latest coolest robot from Boston Dynamics — the SpotMini — is a technological marvel.
+One of the coolest robots from Boston Dynamics — the SpotMini — is a technological marvel.
 As a robotics enthusiast, I’d love to get my hands on one.
 However, there’s no way I would trust the robot — which looks like a dog minus the skin — around a toddler or even a pet.
 The robot looks like it could do some real damage with that face arm if the control system somehow failed.

 Given my reservation on these and other robotic systems, I can only imagine the acceptance hurdles — which I’ll label as trust issues — faced by the general consumer.
 Somehow, the robotics community has to address these trust issues or risk losing all technological advances.